smapiot/piral/docs/commands/publish-pilet.md

 ### `source`

-Sets the source previously packed *.tgz bundle to publish.
+Sets the source of either the previously packed *.tgz bundle or the pilet root module to publish.

 - Type: `string`
-- Default: `*.tgz`
+- Default: `undefined`

 ## Flags